Testing MSW effect in supernova explosion with neutrino event rates: Supernova Neutrino Flux Spectra

-\subsection{Neutrino Flux Spectra with Flavor Transitions}
+\subsection{Neutrino flux spectra with flavor transitions}

 In this paper, we investigate whether or not the flavor contents of SN neutrinos are modified by the MSW effect as they propagate outwards from deep inside a SN and finally reaches the Earth.
-If MSW effects do not occur, the flavor contents of SN neutrinos arriving on the Earth are incoherent superpositions of the mass eigenstates leaving from SN, which can be written as
+If MSW effects do not occur, the flavor contents of SN neutrinos arriving on the Earth are the incoherent superposition of mass eigenstates leaving from SN, which can be written as

-where the flavor transition probability $P_{\alpha\beta}\equiv P(\nu_\beta\rightarrow\nu_\alpha)$ is given by
+where the flavor transition probability $P_{\alpha\beta}\equiv P(\nu_\beta\rightarrow\nu_\alpha)$ is given by~\cite{Learned:1994wg,Athar:2000yw,Bento:1999bb}

-Here $U$ is PMNS mixing matrix of neutrinos~\cite{PMNS} and the flavor $\alpha$ runs for both neutrinos and anti-neutrinos.
-In terms of mixing angles, $U$ can be written as
+Here $U$ is PMNS mixing matrix of neutrinos~\cite{PMNS} and the flavor $\alpha$ runs for both neutrinos and antineutrinos.
+In terms of mixing angles, $U$ is given by

-where the values of the mixing angles are taken from \cite{ParticleDataGroup:2020ssz}.
+where the updated values for the mixing angles can be found from~\cite{Workman:2022ynf}.
 This scenario is the same as astrophysical neutrinos traversing a long distance in vacuum before reaching the Earth.
-We thus refer this scenario as vacuum flavor transition (VFT).

-Current measurements of mixing angles can be well-approximated by tri-bimaximal~\cite{tribi} values so the neutrino flux spectra observed on Earth can be approximated as \footnote{In our calculations, we do not make this approximation but rather adopt the best-fit values of mixing angles.}
+As stated earlier, we have referred this scenario as a VFT.
+We stress again that Eq.~(\ref{incoherent}) is valid for both neutrinos and antineutrinos.